slodge/aws.s3.select/README.md

 ## Note

 This package is not intended as a long lived solution...
-I'm hopeful this can be merged back into aws.s3 somehow
+I'm hopeful this can be merged back into aws.s3 somehow...

+License of new code in this package is MS-PL.

+However...
+- Code in the s3select.R file is based on code from https://github.com/cloudyr/aws.s3/
+- As such, all code in that file should be considered subject to GPL2 - see https://github.com/cloudyr/aws.s3/